Shena HollarHead Softball Coach, Assistant AD and SWA

 Office Phone: (828) 328-7133

-Shena Hollar is entering her fifth year as Associate Director of Intercollegiate Athletics and 11th as Senior Woman Administrator at Lenoir-Rhyne University as well.
+Shena Hollar is in her sixth year as Associate Director of Intercollegiate Athletics and 12th as Senior Woman Administrator at Lenoir-Rhyne University as well.

 Hollar served as Assistant Athletics Director from 2007 to 2010 before being elevated.

 As Associate Director of Athletics and SWA, Hollar is the highest-ranking female official in the department and oversees Lenoir-Rhyne’s fall Olympic sports, women’s basketball and women’s swimming.

 Hollar also served as advisor of Lenoir-Rhyne’s Student-Athlete Advisory Committee (SAAC) up until the 2010-11 academic year.
 The SAAC, a NCAA-mandated student-athlete study group, works with several charity groups within the community to raise money for philanthropy.

 Hired prior to the 2000 season, Hollar has compiled a 648-225-2 mark as Bear mentor and is easily the school’s all-time winningest coach.

 Under Hollar, Lenoir-Rhyne has captured nine South Atlantic Conference Regular Season Championships (2000, 2004, 2006, 2007, 2008, 2010, 2011, 2012 and 2014) and eight Food Lion SAC Tournament Titles (2000, 2001, 2002, 2007, 2010, 2011, 2012 and 2013).

 Hollar also led Lenoir-Rhyne to its first-ever NCAA Division II Playoff berth in 2002 and has made return trips in 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013 and 2014.